Yom Kippur War

 The cease-fire did not bind him, but its implications could not be ignored.
 Some on the Syrian General Staff favored going ahead with the attack, arguing that if it did so Egypt would feel obliged to continue fighting as well…Others, however, argued that continuation of the war would legitimize Israel's efforts to destroy the Egyptian Third Army.
 In that case, Egypt would not come to Syrian's assistance when Israel turned its full might northward, destroying Syria's infrastructure and perhaps attacking Damascus."

 Ultimately, Syrian President Hafez al-Assad decided to cancel the offensive.
-On October 23, the day the offensive was to begin, Syria announced that it had accepted the ceasefire, and ordered its troops to cease-fire, while the Iraqi government order its focus home.
+On October 23, the day the offensive was to begin, Syria announced that it had accepted the ceasefire, and ordered its troops to a cease-fire, while the Iraqi government ordered its focus home.